DISTRHO/DPF/README.md

 [![cmake](https://github.com/DISTRHO/DPF/actions/workflows/cmake.yml/badge.svg)](https://github.com/DISTRHO/DPF/actions/workflows/cmake.yml)
 [![example-plugins](https://github.com/DISTRHO/DPF/actions/workflows/example-plugins.yml/badge.svg)](https://github.com/DISTRHO/DPF/actions/workflows/example-plugins.yml)

-DPF is designed to make development of new plugins an easy and enjoyable task.<br/>
+DPF is designed to make development of new plugins an easy and enjoyable task.
-It allows developers to create plugins with custom UIs using a simple C++ API.<br/>
+It allows developers to create plugins with custom UIs using a simple C++ API.
-The framework facilitates exporting various different plugin formats from the same code-base.<br/>
+The framework facilitates exporting various different plugin formats from the same code-base.

-DPF can build for LADSPA, DSSI, LV2, VST2, VST3 and CLAP formats.<br/>
+DPF can build for LADSPA, DSSI, LV2, VST2, VST3 and CLAP formats.
-All current plugin format implementations are complete.<br/>
+A JACK/Standalone mode is also available, allowing you to quickly test plugins.

-A JACK/Standalone mode is also available, allowing you to quickly test plugins.<br/>
+Plugin DSP and UI communication is done via key-value string pairs.

-Plugin DSP and UI communication is done via key-value string pairs.<br/>
+You send messages from the UI to the DSP side, which is automatically saved in the host when required.
-You send messages from the UI to the DSP side, which is automatically saved in the host when required.<br/>
+(You can also store state internally if needed, but this breaks DSSI compatibility).

-(You can also store state internally if needed, but this breaks DSSI compatibility).<br/>
+Getting time information from the host is possible.

-Getting time information from the host is possible.<br/>
+It uses the same format as the JACK Transport API, making porting some code easier.

-It uses the same format as the JACK Transport API, making porting some code easier.<br/>
+Provided features and implementation status for specific plugin formats can be seen in [FEATURES.md](FEATURES.md).

 ## Licensing